 9-90.
-The computer system can exercise control over the paper tape by performing a Start Paper Tape function (this is a reserved character >), and the paper tape will continue sending until a character on the paper tape indicates "stop paper tape."
+The computer system can exercise control over the paper tape by performing a Start Paper Tape function (this is a reserved character "#"), and the paper tape will continue sending until a character on the paper tape indicates "stop paper tape."
+After an X-OFF code is read, the paper tape reader will read one or more characters before stopping, thereby leaving the buffer in a busy status.
 The paper tape will stop, the computer system will read the message, process it, and either send a reply back to the station, which will be typed out, or simply send a control character to resume reading from the paper tape.